OnePlus 8T vs iPhone 121

 On the front, the OnePlus 8T has a 6.55-inch screen with a 1080 x 2400 pixel resolution.
 That’s an aspect ratio of 20:9 and a pixels-per-inch density of 402.
 The iPhone 12 has a 6.1-inch screen in a 19.5:9 aspect ratio, resolution 1170 x 2532 (457 PPI).

-Both panels are OLED and we expect them both to be excellent in terms of color and contrast.
+Both panels are OLED and both are excellent in terms of color and contrast.
 However, the OnePlus 8T does have 120 Hz refresh rate capabilities with redesigned Oxygen OS animations for extreme smoothness.
 The iPhone 12, sadly, is still in the 60 Hz camp.

 OnePlus 8T vs iPhone 12 camera and audio